 Mondli Hlatshwayo is a Senior Researcher in the Centre for Education Rights and Transformation at the University of Johannesburg.
 Previously he worked for Khanya College, a Johannesburg-based NGO, as an educator and researcher.
 His areas of research include precarious work, migrant workers, World Cup and stadia, unions and technological changes, workers’ education, trade unions and social movements.
 Hlatshwayo has published a number of peer-reviewed journal articles and book chapters on the above-mentioned topics.
 He is co-editor (with Aziz Choudry) of the Pluto Press book, Just Work?
 Migrant Workers’ Struggle Today.
 His doctoral thesis, which he completed in 2012, was on trade union responses to technological changes.

 Martin Jansen is the Director/Editor of Workers’ World Media Productions.
 He previously worked for the Labour Research Service as its head of Education and Media Unit.
-Prior to that he was a trade unionist with the COSATU-affiliated Chemical Workers Industrial Union.
+Prior to that he was a trade unionist with the COSATU-affiliated Chemical Workers Industrial Union (1985-1995).
 Martin has a long history of student, youth and community activism.
-He is currently the board chairperson of Cape Town TV, a community TV channel of the greater Cape Town community.
+He is the former board chairperson of Cape Town TV, a community TV channel of the greater Cape Town community.
 He holds a Masters degree in Communications and Development (Malmo University, Sweden).
+He wrote, produced and directed the award winning documentary film, Freedom Isn’t Free – The Freedom Charter Today.

-Dr Hibist Kassa is a Senior Researcher at the Institute for African Alternatives.
+Dr Hibist Kassa is a former Senior Researcher at the Institute for African Alternatives, and now works at WoMin African Alliance in a similar capacity.
 She is also a Research Associate at the Centre for African Studies and Chair in Land and Democracy in South Africa.
-Hibist’s activism began as a student organiser with the Student Worker Solidarity Society in the University of Ghana.
+Hibist’s activism began as a student organizer with the Student Worker Solidarity Society in the University of Ghana.
 By 2011, she had completed her Bachelor of Arts and Master in Philosophy in Political Science at the University of Ghana.
 Her higher education was supported by the Albert Einstein German Academic Refugee Programme.
 Originally from Ethiopia, her parents moved to Zimbabwe in 1986 to provide diplomatic support to Southern Africa.
 She was brought up with the principles of self-worth, dignity, self-reliance and freedom.

 Phindile Kunene holds an MA in History (Wits).
-Her research variously explored the history of the local state in South Africa. youth political activism, apartheid forms of cooption and youth political demobilization.
+Her research variously explored the history of the local state in South Africa. youth political activism, apartheid forms of co-option and youth political demobilisation.
 She has also explored post- apartheid forms and repertoires of collective action and protest.
-An activist herself, she has been involved in youth and student movement, trade unions and currently works as an educator and curriculum specialist in service to activist organizations.
+An activist herself, she has been involved in youth and student movement, trade unions and currently works at Tshisimani Centre for Activism as an educator and curriculum specialist in service to activist organisations.
 She joined the board in 2020.

-Mzi Velapi is a content producer and trainer at WWMP.
+Mzi Velapi is a content producer and trainer at WWMP, and co-ordinates WWMP’s media programme.
 He started activism in high school and is passionate about the need to build alternative media.
 Mzi has qualifications in teaching and journalism as well as a Postgrad Diploma in Land and Agrarian Studies.
 He joined WWMP in 2004.